hickeyma/granite-io-examples/reasoning_example.md

 # Granite 3.2 Reasoning

-Granite 3.2 provided lots of cool capabilities like [chain-of-thought (CoT)](https://www.ibm.com/think/topics/chain-of-thoughts) reasoning, document understanding etc. In this example, we will investigate how to use
+Granite 3.2 provides lots of cool capabilities like [chain-of-thought (CoT)](https://www.ibm.com/think/topics/chain-of-thoughts) reasoning, document understanding etc. In this example, we will investigate how to use
 CoT reasoning to underastnd better how the model answered a query.
 The example will first cover how to do reasoning with the model in a vanilla fashion and then how to simplify it using the [Granite IO Processing](https://github.com/ibm-granite/granite-io) library.

 ## Reasoning Example